 In the close-knit community at the Masters School in Dobbs Ferry -- when one person is struggling, they rally around that person.

-"He brings a sense of community and light to this place," Laura Danforth had said last week.
+"He brings a sense of community and light to this place," Laura Danforth said.

-Danforth is head of the school and had told Eyewitness News, Panton was a treasured member of the security team at the sprawling campus in Dobbs Ferry.
+Danforth is head of the school and tells Eyewitness News, Panton is a treasured member of the security team at the sprawling campus in Dobbs Ferry.

 ALSO READ: First dogs Major and Champ arrive at the White House

-"When Pan isn't with security, he's distributing mail, giving care packages to boarders, he's a beloved, beloved member of our community," Danforth had said.
+"When Pan isn't with security, he's distributing mail, giving care packages to boarders, he's a beloved, beloved member of our community," Danforth.

-But in late December, the 64-year-old was diagnosed with COVID-19 and became critically ill, and was placed on a ventilator.
-He died early Monday morning.
+But in late December, the 64-year-old was diagnosed with COVID-19 and is now critically ill on a ventilator and fighting for his life in the hospital.

 The news has hit everyone here at the elite private school hard, including current students, alumni, parents, colleagues and friends.